ccgauche/ytermusic/README.md

 ## Changelog

 Alpha a0.0.10

 - Speed up the download process
 - Fix the download limit
 - Fix music artists getting smashed together
 - Fix the download manager not downloading all musics
 - Improved stability
-- Improved logs and added timmings to better debug
+- Improved logs and added timings to better debug

 Alpha a0.0.9: